stuartofmt/DuetLapse3/systemctl unit file.md

 WantedBy=multi-user.target
 ```

-Determine where your systemctl files are (usually this will be somewhere like /lib/systemd/system so we will use this in the following examples)
+Determine where your systemctl files are.
+Usually this will be somewhere like /lib/systemd/system.<br>
+This directory will be used in the following commands.

-The following command can help narrow down the options
+If your distribution does not use this directory and you are unsure what it is - you can narrow down the options with:

 ```
 sudo find / -name system | grep systemd
 ```